 - Self-contained: A furnace is designed to heat up the entire house, even areas you don’t often use.
 But these units simply warm up one room at a time, allowing you to quarantine the heat however you see fit, which saves you from wasting energy and money.

-Need to find a pro for your Baseboard Heaters?Find Pros
+Ready to start your Baseboard Heaters?Find Pros

 Baseboard heaters are often thought of as an eyesore since they aren’t hidden away behind the walls.
 But since they are obscured within a metal cover, these units can be painted any color to fit a room’s decor.
 Plus, they are so small (they only jut out a few inches from the wall and floor) they often go unnoticed and actually save you space, unlike a furnace which ends up taking up a lot of unseen space in the home.
 You don’t even have to hide baseboard heating with drapes, furniture, or plants (in fact, obstructing the unit can cause more harm than good).
 Here are a few more benefits to these products: